samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Simultaneous Effects

 If two or more things happen at the same time on a turn, the person at the game table—player or DM—whose turn it is decides the order in which those things happen.
-For example, if two effects occur at the start of a player character’s turn, the player decides which of the effects happens first.
+For example, if two effects occur at the start of a player character's turn, the player decides which of the effects happens first.

 ---

 ### Size

 A creature or an object belongs to a size category: Tiny, Small, Medium, Large, Huge, or Gargantuan.
-A creature’s size determines how much space the creature occupies in combat.
-An object’s size affects its [Hit Points](#HitPoints). *See also* "[Breaking Objects](#BreakingObjects)" and chapter 1 ("[Combat](/sources/dnd/phb-2024/playing-the-game#Combat)").
+A creature's size determines how much space the creature occupies in combat.
+An object's size affects its [Hit Points](#HitPoints). *See also* "[Breaking Objects](#BreakingObjects)" and chapter 1 ("[Combat](/sources/dnd/phb-2024/playing-the-game#Combat)").

 ---